-The review findings indicated that the consolidated financial statements as presented, in all material aspects, were compiled in conformity with the Regulations Governing the Preparation of Financial Reports by Public Banks, the Regulations Governing the Preparation of Financial Reports by Securities Firms, and IAS 34, "Interim Financial Reporting," enacted at the recognition of the Financial Supervisory Commission (FSC), and nothing is in defiance of the aforementioned rules and standards which otherwise distorts the fair presentation of the consolidated financial position of King's Town Bank Co., Ltd. and its subsidiaries as of March 31, 2019 and 2018, and the consolidated financial performance and consolidated cash flow as of January 1 to March 31, 2019 and 2018 of respective fiscal year.
+The review findings indicated that the consolidated financial statements as presented, in all material aspects, were compiled in conformity with the Regulations Governing the Preparation of Financial Reports by Public Banks, the Regulations Governing the Preparation of Financial Reports by Securities Firms, and IAS 34, "Interim Financial Reporting," enacted at the recognition of the Financial Supervisory Commission (FSC), and nothing is in defiance of the aforementioned rules and standards which otherwise distorts the fair presentation of the consolidated financial position of King's Town Bank Co., Ltd. and its subsidiaries as of June 30, 2019 and 2018, and the consolidated financial performance as of April 1 to June 30, 2019 and 2018, January 1 to June 30, 2019 and 2018 and consolidated cash flow as of January 1 to June 30, 2019 and 2018 of respective fiscal year.